Accountability to the Minister for Trade, Tourism and Investment

-Efic's functions and general powers are set out in the Efic Act in sections 7 and 11 respectively.
+Efic’s functions and general powers are set out in sections 7 and 11 of the Efic Act respectively.

-Each year, Efic prepares an Annual Report that is tabled in Parliament.
+Each year, we prepare an Annual Report which is tabled in Parliament.

-The Minister for Trade or the Minister for Trade's representative, responds to questions about Efic from members of Federal Parliament and to parliamentary orders relating to Efic.
+The Minister, or the Minister’s representative, responds to questions about Efic from members of Federal Parliament and to parliamentary orders relating to Efic.

-The Auditor General, through the Australian National Audit Office (ANAO), is Efic's external auditor and is responsible for auditing Efic's accounts.
-The ANAO has contracted Ernst & Young to carry out the external audit work on its behalf.
+Through the Australian National Audit Office (ANAO), the Auditor General is Efic’s external auditor and is responsible for auditing Efic's accounts.
+The ANAO has contracted KMPG to carry out the external audit work on its behalf.

-In addition, the ANAO conducts other audits which may cover Efic.
-Those audit reports are tabled in Parliament.
+ANAO also conducts audits that may cover Efic, and those reports are tabled in the Federal Parliament.